Jon Leibowitz

 Prior to this, Leibowitz served in a variety of roles on Capitol Hill, including as a counsel to the Senate Antitrust Subcommittee in the office of Senator Herb Kohl.
 From 1984 to 1986, Leibowitz was an attorney in private practice in Washington, D.C.
 Since leaving the FTC, Leibowitz was a partner at the law firm Davis Polk & Wardwell, where he helped found the "21st Century Privacy Coalition."
 In 2021, he was appointed to the position of Senior Counsel in the Maryland Attorney General's office.
 He also serves as Vice-Chair of the National Consumers League, a consumer advocacy organization.

 Early life and education

 Leibowitz grew up in Englewood, New Jersey, where he attended Dwight Morrow High School.
 During his childhood, he developed a reputation as a "smart kid who didn't flaunt his intelligence, and who was friends with everyone".

-Leibowitz attended the University of Wisconsin, where he graduated Phi Beta Kappa in 1980 with a bachelor's degree (B.A.) in American History.
-After completing his undergraduate education, Leibowitz enrolled in the New York University School of Law, where he received his Juris Doctor degree (J.D.) in 1984.
+Leibowitz attended the University of Wisconsin, where he graduated Phi Beta Kappa in 1980 with a bachelor's degree in American History.
+After completing his undergraduate education, Leibowitz enrolled in the New York University School of Law, where he received his Juris Doctor in 1984.
 As of 2009, Leibowitz is a member of the District of Columbia Bar.